 Rates include all the following during your program:

-Limited scholarships available; check your eligibility at Application.
+Limited scholarships available; check your eligibility at Registration.

-The 4-day Mindful Audition Bootcamp is a part of the larger summer music and mindfulness programs we offer.
+The 4-day Mindfulness for Musicians Program is a part of the larger summer music and mindfulness programs we offer.
 Participants can choose to only attend the 4-day program or register for the entire week for an extensive experience.
 The experience is enriched by daily mindfulness and wellness practices (Taiji, meditation, holistic lifestyle), one-on-one and group classes, individual practice times, plant-based diet, and a supportive environment.

 Learn more: Schedule, Scholarships, 2025 Summer Facilities